Alymantara/pydoppler/README.md

   ```
   ###  Section 1.1: Load test data
-  The python wrapper is still in an initial release.
-I recommend to stick to the file formats
+  I recommend to stick to the following file formats and directory tree in order for
-  and directory tree in order for PyDoppler to work properly.
+  PyDoppler to work properly.

+  * Individual spectra.
+Two-column files, _space separated_: Wavelength  Flux
+  * Phase file.
+One file which contains the number of the individual spectra
+  and its corresponding orbital phase

   ```
   wrk_dir